crs4/bbmri-it-school-tutorials/11-final-project/README.md

 ## Task 3.7: dealing with updates

-Extend your ETL to deal with updates to your collections.
+Make your ETL process idempotent and extend it to deal with updates to your collections.

 Open [this dedicated page](./task-3.7/README.md) for complete instructions.